Mathematics

 MATH 420 Stochastic Processes 3 Credit Hours

 Review of distribution theory.
 Introduction to stochastic processes, Markov chains and Markov processes, counting, and Poisson and Gaussian processes.
+A grade of C- or better is required in the prerequisite.
 Students cannot receive credit for both MATH 420 and MATH 520.
 (OC).

 Prerequisite(s): MATH 325 or STAT 325 or IMSE 317 or ME 364